 18. In Love With Spring: My Novel Online

-Mandy sat at her desk, trying to look busy, but it was impossible to stop looking at her watch.
+MANDY SAT AT HER DESK trying to appear busy, but it was impossible to stop checking her watch.
 Two o’clock?
 How could it only be two o’clock?
 Everything was done—letters typed, invoices sent out, and calls made.
 The filing had been done during Mr. Perry’s lunch break.

 “Mandy, what are you doing?”
 Florence was glaring at her.

 “I’m doing stuff,” Mandy protested.
 She opened a drawer and pretended to be looking for something.

 “You always say that, but I swear to god all day long you just sitting there admiring your nails.”
 Estelle flared her hands and said in a high voice,”Oooh, my nails are sooooo beautiful!”

 Mandy’s face burned with rage as she occupied herself with a stack of papers; meticulously, she inspected each one.